top of page

 Independence Day marks the adoption of the Declaration of Independence in 1776, when the thirteen American colonies declared freedom from British rule.
 For veterans, this historical moment is not just a date on the calendar.
 It is the foundation of the freedoms they have sworn to defend.

 Many veterans see July 4th as a reminder of the ideals that motivated their service: liberty, justice, and the right to self-determination.
-These are not abstract concepts but values that have been tested in battlefields around the world.
+These are not abstract concepts but values that have been tested on battlefields around the world.
 Veterans often reflect on the cost of these freedoms, remembering those who gave their lives so others could enjoy them.

 The day also serves as a moment of reflection on the ongoing responsibility to uphold these principles.
 Veterans understand that freedom is not guaranteed; it requires vigilance, sacrifice, and commitment.
 This awareness deepens their connection to Independence Day, making it a solemn occasion as much as a celebration.